 Not all of St. Louis’ restaurants are green in the same ways, and some decisions can have a stronger impact than others.
 Be wary of “greenwashing,” friends.
 Whether you own a restaurant or you’re going out to eat, we’ll help you discern the difference.
 (Read more here)

-While we see many different ways that St. Louis’ restaurants may work toward sustainability, all GDA restaurants must commit to our Core Concepts*: (these will be outlined in the Commitment Form)
+While we see many different ways that St. Louis’ restaurants may work toward sustainability, all GDA restaurants must commit to our Core Concepts:*

 - Ban: indoor smoking, Styrofoam, and #6 plastic (polystyrene)

 - Phase in CFL’s and/or LED’s, and efficient ballasts (as appropriate)

 - Set waste reduction and diversion goals, and share waste data with us so that we can assess the GDA’s and St. Louis’ restaurant industry’s environmental impact. (information kept private)